 Your birthday is the best, most awesome day in the world.
-It marks an exact number of years since the day you were born — a huge deal.
-Of course, we got great questions about this from not one but two of our fans.
-Paige O. asked us, how many babies are born each day?
-Then Megan S. asked, how many people share your birthday? (and thank you ladies for the great artwork!)
-If you think about it, they’re asking the same thing.
-The day you were born, you weren’t the only baby starting life that day, or even that hour.
-Every day about 353,000 babies are born!
-That comes to more than 240 babies every minute, and the number keeps going up.
+It marks an exact number of years since the day you were born.
+So our fan Megan S. asked, how many people share your birthday?
+Then our fan Paige O. asked us, how many babies are born each day?
+They’re really asking the same thing.
+Every day about 373,000 babies are born!
+That comes to about 260 babies every minute, and the number keeps going up.
 So lots of people share your birthdate, and many of those people even have the same exact time as yours listed on their birth certificates.
 But don’t worry — you still get your own cake.

 Wee ones: How many years ago were you born?
 Count up to your age!

 Little kids: How old will you be on your next birthday?
 Bonus: What’s the month and date of your birthday?
 How many months until your next birthday?